rarguello/website/content/en/docs/configuration/acme/http01/_index.md

 cert-manager will perform reachability tests before attempting a HTT01 challenge.
-By default cert-manager will use the recursive nameservers taken from `/etc/resolv.conf` to query the challenge url.
+By default cert-manager will use the recursive nameservers taken from `/etc/resolv.conf` to query the challenge URL.

 If this is not desired (for example with split-horizon DNS), the cert-manager controller exposes a flag that allows you alter this behavior:

 `--acme-http01-solver-nameservers` Comma separated string with host and port of the